shuboxio/shubox.js/README.md

 ## Initialize your Shubox object

-For this (very contrived) example let's say you want your users to upload an avatar or profile photo, your sandbox UUID is `"oh-wow-this-is-a-random-uuid"`, and you have an HTML element with the ID `"#avatar"`.
+For this (very contrived) example let's say you want your users to upload an avatar or profile photo.
+You have an HTML element with the ID `"#avatar"`.
+And your provided sandbox UUID is `"oh-wow-this-is-a-random-uuid"`.

 ```
 new Shubox('#avatar', { uuid: "oh-wow-this-is-a-random-uuid" })